persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentMinMax.png
     :align: center

-Tabs present the design of experiment and the analysis of the outputs.
+Tabs present the design of experiments and the analysis of the outputs.
 The **Table** tab, the **Cobweb plot** tab, the **Plot matrix** tab and the **Scatter plots** tab are linked.
 That is to say when the user select some points on one of these representations, these points are automatically selected on the others.